The Extensive Consequences of Child Pornography Possession Charges in Florida

 Florida Child Pornography Possession Laws

 Child pornography charges are often classified as federal crimes and prosecuted in federal court.
 Convictions carry extensive prison sentences and significant fines.
 Depending on the charge, a conviction may also require a defendant to register as a sex offender indefinitely.
 So, the character and reputation ramifications can last a lifetime when child pornography possession charges are filed.
 In Florida, possession of child pornography can be prosecuted as a class three felony.
 Possession charges can include the viewing of photographs, videos or computer images involving minors engaging in sexual acts.
 In order to secure a conviction, the prosecution must prove that the defendant viewed the material voluntarily and knowingly.
 The state must also demonstrate that more than one image was viewed or possessed during a specified period of time.
-There are defenses to possession of child pornography allegations and a defendant would be well served to secure the services of an experienced Miami child pornography attorney as soon as possible.
+There are defenses to possession of child pornography allegations and a defendant would be well served to secure the services of an experienced Miami child pornography lawyer as soon as possible.

 If you or a loved one has been accused of child pornography possession, contact the Miami based firm of Ratzan & Faccidomo, LLC at 305-600-3519 for a confidential and free consultation.
 With a strong commitment to every client, they can provide you with the aggressive and comprehensive defense you need.